moonbeam-foundation/moonbeam-presentations/Workshop-Joshy/README.md

 Building an Ethereum-Compatible Substrate Chain
 ===============================================
-We'll start from the node template, and assume you've followed the first two tutorials as substrate.dev/tutorials.
+We'll start from the node template, and assume you've followed the first two tutorials at substrate.dev/tutorials.

 Add EVM pallet to runtime
 ---------------------